 The post-collecting toys I’ve acquired have come and gone easily, I admit.
 They’ve been great fun to get and to explore, and have brought much joy.
 The main difference between being a collector and not being a collector is that instead of ending up on a shelf or in a storage box, each toy has been moved onwards to a new home.
 Even this in itself has been a joy.

-In many ways I’ve had the thrill of the chase, but without the burden of (permanent) ownership afterwards.
+In many ways I’ve enjoyed the best of both worlds.
+I’ve had the thrill of the chase, but without the burden of (permanent) ownership afterwards.
 Each new Titans Return figure has been a potent hit of new toy joy which has quickly left my system afterwards.

 I’ve been asked many, many times if I have at all regretted selling my Transformers collection and my honest answer is no, I haven’t.
 Not one bit.
-I’m free to enjoy Transformers, moreso than I think I’ve ever done.
+I’m free to enjoy Transformers, moreso than I think I’ve ever done in recent times.

 What does the future hold?
 Who knows!
 Maybe if I see something from any new offerings from Hasbro/Takara I’ll pick it up.
-Or maybe I’ll pick up something vintage from eBay to rekindle a cherished memory.
+Or maybe I’ll pick up something vintage or a reissue from eBay to rekindle a cherished memory.

-All I know is that I’m no longer tethered to the collecting mentality I had and I’m free to enjoy my hobby in whichever way I feel like.
+All I know is that I’m no longer tethered to the collecting mentality I had and I’m free to enjoy my hobby in whichever way I feel is best for me.